nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

-# @ng-org/orm
+# NextGraph ORM SDK

 Reactive ORM library for NextGraph: use reactive (typed) objects that automatically sync to NextGraph's encrypted, local-first storage.

-For a walk-through you can see the the expense-tracker example apps for [discrete JSON documents](https://git.nextgraph.org/NextGraph/expense-tracker-discrete) or [typed graph documents](https://git.nextgraph.org/NextGraph/expense-tracker-graph) which shows
+For a walk-through you can see the the expense-tracker example apps for [discrete JSON documents](https://git.nextgraph.org/NextGraph/expense-tracker-discrete) or [typed graph documents](https://git.nextgraph.org/NextGraph/expense-tracker-graph).

 ## Why?